-A new tax allowance was introduced from April 2017 that not many people know about, so if you have a small amount of self employed income or even rental income, you may want to make use of it for 2017/2018 – I know, jumping ahead, but you will need to keep appropriate records.
+A new tax allowance was introduced from April 2017 (called small trader relief) that not many people know about, so if you have a small amount of self employed income or even rental income, you may want to make use of it for 2017/2018, or evening 2018/2019 as it still exists – I know, jumping ahead, but you will need to keep appropriate records.
 What is this new allowance?
 I hear you say.
 Listen up

 I was going to make a play on words about the Lost Boys in Peter Pan, but could not think of anything.